-The Bachelor of Professional Arts program is a four-year program designed for students who have completed an Athabasca University (AU) approved two-or three-year diploma or 60 credit equivalent from an accredited university, college, or institute of technology.
+The Bachelor of Professional Arts program is a four-year program designed for students who have completed a two- or three-year diploma or 60-credit equivalent from an Athabasca University approved university, college, institute of technology, or other organization approved for transfer credit.
 Some students may qualify to earn additional credits through prior learning assessment.

-If you have any questions, please contact Advising Services $\square$ .
+If you have any questions, please contact Advising Services 🖸 .